noahpyn/Web-Scraper2.0/README.md

 # Web-Scraper2.0
-Scraping multiple pages on a website using pagination navigation.
+Scraping items from multiple pages on a website using pagination navigation.